Most people think learning more than one language at a time is a recipe for burnout.

 How Many Languages Should You Learn at Once in Light of This?

-But the reality is that most of us will need to focus on one language at a time.
-Then, once we have developed the meta-skills involved in learning new languages, we will want to focus on learning 2-3 maximum at any given time.
+Then, once we have developed the meta-skills involved in learning new languages, I suggest you focus on learning 2-3 languages maximum at any given time.

 There’s also the Memory Palace specifically for language learning to check out.